Sometimes,

 2. Install the graphics card drivers

-If you have proprietary cards you can install drivers from repositories.
-Go to Menu-Preferences > Additional Drivers install driver you want to install in Mint, Also you can update and change (if you wish) the driver of the graphics card you have.
+to install in Mint, Also you can update and change (if you wish) the

 3. Customizing the Appearance

-1. Docky , a shortcut bar for our desktop and applications.
+well-known 3 tools: 1.
+Docky , a shortcut bar for our desktop and applications.
 Official Website:http://wiki.go-docky.com/index.php?title=Welcome_to_the_Docky_wiki .
 Installation: In a terminal type:

 sudo apt-get install docky